harshit391/TripTally/README.md

 # TripTally
 A sleek app to manage and track your travel essentials.
-Organize your packing lists, set reminders for must-buy items, and get real-time notifications if you forget anything while on the go.
+Organize your packing lists, set reminders for must-buy items, and get alarms if you forget anything while on the go.

 ![Main](Readme/TripTally.jpg)